Standard position for surfaces in link complements in arbitrary 3-manifolds: Saddles, meridian punctures, and boundary of the surface

 \section{Saddles, meridian punctures, and boundary of the surface}

-For normal subsurfaces $Z_j$ of the surface $Z$, each boundary component of $\bdy Z_j$ runs over truncation edges and interior edges of the respective chunks.
+For normal subsurfaces $Z_j$ of the surface $Z$, each boundary component of $\bdy Z_j$ runs over truncation edges and interior edges of the respective chunk.
 In this section we will describe a labeling of the components of $\bdy Z_j$ by letters $P$, $S$, and $B$, analogous to similar labelings in \cite{Menasco1984, HTT1, HTT2}.

-In these other papers, an essential surface $Z$ in an alternating link complement in $S^3$ is studied by considering its curves of intersection with the projection plane and with small balls around crossings called \emph{crossing balls}.
-The surface in standard position from \cite{Menasco1984, HTT1, HTT2} intersects the projection plane where $Z$ has \emph{saddles} inside crossing balls.
-See \reffig{Saddle}, left.
+In these other papers, an essential surface $Z$ in an alternating link complement in $S^3$ is studied by considering its curves of intersection with the projection sphere and with small balls around crossings called \emph{crossing balls}.
+The surface in standard position from \cite{Menasco1984, HTT1, HTT2} intersects the projection sphere where $Z$ has \emph{saddles} inside crossing balls.
+See \reffig{Saddle} left.
 In \cite{Menasco1984, HTT1, HTT2}, each saddle is labeled with the letter $S$.

 For a weakly generalized alternating link, if a surface $Z$ has a saddle, that saddle intersects a crossing arc exactly once.
 Recall from subsection~\ref{Sec:Gluing} that each interior edge of the chunk decomposition is identified to exactly one crossing arc, with four interior edges in total identified to a single crossing arc.
 Thus saddles meet interior edges as in \reffig{Saddle}, right.
 Shown in that figure are the four edges that glue up to the crossing arc (red), and the way the saddle surface meets them.
 For a surface in normal form, we consider how the surface intersects interior edges and truncation edges.
 Because interior edges are identified to crossing arcs, and each such arc runs through exactly one saddle, analogous to the notation of \cite{Menasco1984}, we label each intersection of $\bdy Z_j$ and an interior edge with an $S$.